devoworm/Theoretical-Types-of-Embryo-Developmental-Networks/synthetic-experiments/README.md

 1) 3-D positions --> PCA --> PC1 vs. PC2 bivariate plot --> find Euclidean distance --> plot pairwise connectivity --> evaluated at a given threshold tau.

 2) use a spherical version of 1).

+Matching with connectome based on gap junctions:

+* generate 3-D positions by mapping differentiated neuronal cells to position of last developmental precursor.

+* apply pairwise separability method to cells, using ID to characterize modules.